adospace/reactorui-maui-docs/components/stateful-components/inline-components.md

 ---
-description: Describe how to create stateful components within a single function
+description: Describes how to create stateful components within a single function
 ---

 # Inline Components